TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

  - Manage output with webpack and HtmlWebpackPlugin.
  - Configure webpack with useful features for development.

- Just in case it helps for any further discussion, I thought I'd write up a quick draft for what I meant above by including our own lesson content in the webpack lesson (since currently it just introduces the lesson overview then dives straight into linking the official tutorials in the assignment with little other context).

 ### Bundling

 As briefly introduced in the previous lesson, if you give webpack a file as an entry point, it will build a dependency graph based on all the imports/exports starting there, before bundling everything into a single `.js` file in `dist`.
 If for whatever reason you needed it to output multiple bundles (e.g. you have multiple html pages that each need their own), then each entry point you give Webpack will produce its own output bundle.